 U.S. Presidents Activity, highlighting 14 Presidencies

-I hope you enjoy this free printable booklet that highlights some of the well-known Presidents including Washington, Jefferson, Madison, Jackson, Lincoln, Theodore Roosevelt, Wilson, Hoover, FDR, Truman, Eisenhower, JFK, George W. Bush and Trump.
+I hope you enjoy this printable booklet that highlights some of the well-known Presidents including Washington, Jefferson, Madison, Jackson, Lincoln, Theodore Roosevelt, Wilson, Hoover, FDR, Truman, Eisenhower, JFK, George W. Bush and Trump.
 I chose some of the Presidents who had some significant historical events that occurred during their Presidencies.

 How to Use These Pages:

 These are booklets.
 You need to print these out ONE- SIDED.
 Fold the pages in half and staple along the LEFT side.